Claim your 2023 Tax Credit by Mar. 31, 2023

 10. I’ve made an error on my tax credit application, can I change it?

 Yes – if it’s prior to the Dec.
 31 application deadline.
-Simply complete a second application on payitforwardscholarships.com/donate for your business.
+Simply complete a second application on payitforwardscholarships.com/donors for your business.
 Then email Laura Haynes (laura@payitforwardscholarships.com) at Pay It Forward by Dec.
 19 and inform her that you would like to cancel the first application.

 11. Why should I apply for the maximum tax credit?

-The state of Georgia sets a cap for how much is available to distribute in QEE Tax Credits (e.g. for 2023, the cap is $120 million).
+The state of Georgia sets a cap for how much is available to distribute in QEE Tax Credits (e.g. for 2023, the cap was $120 million).
 If taxpayers collectively apply for more than the cap, the amount for which you are approved is prorated (reduced) down to meet the cap limit.
 By not pledging the maximum, you risk not be able to contribute the amount you wish.
 This will result in a reduced scholarship balance for Dunwoody Christian School.
 Remember, there is NO OBLIGATION to fund the entire amount.
 It is very important to always apply for the maximum and pledge early.

 12. Are there any tax filing restrictions to claim the tax credit?